akhilaanna/compare-TBR-baltimore-city-morris-county-by-race-python/README.md

 As for how to aid the communities that have significantly high TBRs, the city and county officials need to improve the quality of the sex education system, accessibility of convenience stores that sell birth control, and better care for those in vulnerable situations, such as an abusive relationship where sexual violence is very high.

 ## Comparing Excel and Python

+While I am more familiar and comfortable with Excel, I think that Python is a better way to analyze data, especially large datasets.
+I appreciated how I could organize my work through Google Colaboratory using headings and notes, which I could not do in Excel.
+It was nice to be able to have one place where all my data was and another place where my analysis was, as opposed to Excel where the data and analysis are right next to each other.
+Python in general was easier for data manipulation.
+When filtering out data, it was nice to have a preview of what my code did and be able to easily undo that code if it didn't do what I thought it would.
+It is just much simpler to play around with different aspects of data analysis in Python than in Excel.

+One drawback of Python, however, is the increased difficulty in creating data visualizations.
+In Excel, it is very simple to create charts from data, but it was much harder to do the same thing in Python.
+I do think that it takes some time to get used to it.
+As of now, I feel that it is easier to create and format charts in Excel because I spent much of my life working with it, and only just started learning Python.
+For example, I thought that having to manually code titles, labels, and other formatting in Python was a little tedious, but I am sure that with more practice it will become just as easy as Excel, making it a truly better option for data analysis.